lkiesow/python-feedgen/doc/user/fork.rst

   * Compound values (like managingEditor or enclosure) use classes now.

-* Remove support for some uncommon elements:
+* Remove support for some uncommon or unnecessary elements:

   * ttl
   * category